tersesystems/blacklite/README.md

 ## Reading

 Providing data in SQLite format means you can leverage tools built using SQLite.
+I typically connect [DB Browser](https://sqlitebrowser.org/) as the default application for `*.db` files in IntelliJ IDEA so double clicking will bring up GUI.

 ### Editor / IDE Plugins